liyang-bsy/MongoDBService/LYMongoDBGenericService/README.md

 >
 >This project bring new grammar while using Project "Morphia" to access MongoDB
 >
->You can make query with such easy way:
+>You can make query easier like this:
 >
 >java.util.List list = xxxService.queryForList(new String[] { "condition1", "condition2" }, new Object[] { "value1", "value2" })
 >